When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 The One Punch Man Workout is based on the very fundamentals of bodybuilding.

 It might not be as well thought out as it appears to be.
-But it is a great way to kick start your fitness journey if you have never been too keen to head to the gym.
+But it is a great way to kick start your fitness journey if you have never been too keen to head to the gym or build a backyard gym.

 There are four parts to the workout.

-What’s more important, is that you can never hit a plateau with a push-up.
+What’s more important, is that you can never hit a plateau with a plank or push-up.
 There’s always ways to make them more and more challenging as your body adapts to it.
-Add weights, alter the hand position, alter the leg position.

 There have been studies that prove otherwise.